Senior Outreach & Caregiver Services

 - Identifying areas of daily life where support may be needed.

-- Finding trusted and affordable resources for chores, financial help, personal care, activities, transportation, medical issues, legal issues and more.
+- Finding trusted and affordable resources for chores, financial help, personal care, activities, medical issues, legal issues and more.

 - Applying for government or other programs to help pay for services.

 - Locating housing alternatives such as assisted living, subsidized apartments, or senior living communities.